BlueInk Review:

 About the Author

-Retiring from a corporate career in telecommunications in 1994 at age 50, he refocused on his real passions: documentary filmmaking, photography, being a father to his three children, and discovering the history and lifeways of his parents' families in Brunswick County, North Carolina.
+Retiring from a corporate career in telecommunications at age 50, he refocused on his real passions: documentary filmmaking; discovering the history and lifeways of his parents' families in Brunswick County, North Carolina; historical fiction authorship; and photography.

 In 2004, he was awarded two Boston/New England Emmy® Awards (writing and production) for the American Public Television documentary, Mystic Voices: The Story of the Pequot War.
 After 40 years in Connecticut, Charles returned to his roots in North Carolina in 2016.